awsm-research/patchwork-mining-tool-suite/README.md

 where correct groups refer to 1) groups of patches that belong to the same code review process or 2) groups of identities that belong to the same individual that are correctly identified; and evaluated groups refer to the sampled groups that are manually evaluated.

-Below is the accuracy of each heuristic applied to the selected five projects.
+Below is the accuracy of each approach applied to the selected five projects.

 | Projects         | Exact BoW grouping | One-word difference grouping | Individual grouping |
 | :--------------- | :----------------- | :--------------------------- | :------------------ |